tedgrubbs/Rust_Logger/README.md

 This username + API key is what is used to further authenticate the client system to the server.

 If everything runs properly this whole process is nearly instantaneous and unnoticeable to the end-user.

+If for whatever reason your account is dropped from the database, you will need to re-register.
+To do this you will first need to delete the `.Rust_Logger_Credentials` file.
+Then the next run of `log` will perform the registration process again.

 ## `log` - upload
 >*You absolutely MUST read this to be able to use the Rust_Logger in any meaningful way.*